UK/Australia Season FAQ

 External advisors will recommend grant recipients from the shortlisted projects.
 A list of our Assessment panel is available on our website.
 Funding decisions will be made by British Council staff.
 All decisions of the panel will be final and binding.

-More information on the Australian assessment process will be available at the end of July.
+More information on the Australian assessment process will be available soon.

 Why is the British Council involved in this project?